approov/shipfast-api-protection/README.md

 With our knowledge, we now build a rogue ShipFast 'app' named "ShipRaider" which is actually a simple web server using a combination of Node.js, bootstrap, jQuery and AJAX.
-Most of the logic is run client-side because we wish to minimise server resources and can therefore get the clients (browsers) to do the processing.
+Most of the logic runs client-side because we wish to minimise server resources and can therefore get the clients (browsers) to do the processing.
 The ShipRaider website is shown below: